 Colorado Trout Fishing

-All about fishing for rainbow, cutthroat, brook, brown and lake trout in Colorado lakes and streams.
+All about fishing for rainbow, cutthroat, brook, brown and lake trout in area lakes and streams.

-Rivers, streams and creeks across the state have healthy populations of trout.
-In addition, Adobe Creek Reservoir, Aurora Reservoir, Blue Mesa Reservoir, Carter Lake, Chatfield Reservoir, Crystal Creek Reservoir, Dillon Reservoir, Eleven Mile Reservoir, Grand Lake, Green Mountain Reservoir, Gross Reservoir, Horsetooth Reservoir, Lake Granby, Lake Isabel, Lake San Cristobal, Lathrop State Park, McPhee Reservoir, Morrow Point Reservoir, Navajo Reservoir, Rampart Reservoir, Ridgway Reservoir, Ruedi Reservoir, Shadow Mountain Lake, Sloan Lake, Stagecoach Reservoir, Standley Lake, Taylor Park Reservoir, Williams Fork Reservoir, Wolford Mountain Reservoir are some of the major lakes in CO and all have a trout population.
+Adobe Creek Reservoir, Aurora Reservoir, Blue Mesa Reservoir, Carter Lake, Chambers Lake, Chatfield Reservoir, Cherry Creek Reservoir, Crystal Creek Reservoir, Dillon Reservoir, Echo Canyon Reservoir, Eleven Mile Reservoir, Grand Lake, Green Mountain Reservoir, Gross Reservoir, Horsetooth Reservoir, Lake Granby, Lake Isabel, Lake Pueblo, Lake San Cristobal, Lathrop State Park, McPhee Reservoir, Morrow Point Reservoir, Navajo Reservoir, North Delaney Lake, North Sterling Reservoir, Pueblo Reservoir, Quincy Reservoir, Rampart Reservoir, Ridgway Reservoir, Rifle Gap Reservoir, Ruedi Reservoir, Shadow Mountain Lake, Sloan Lake, Spinney Mountain Reservoir, Stagecoach Reservoir, Standley Lake, Taylor Park Reservoir, Twin Lakes Reservoir, Williams Fork Reservoir, Wolford Mountain Reservoir are some of the major lakes in CO and all have a trout population.

 World record: 42 lbs 2 oz